berkeley-cdss/curriculum-guide/faq/onboarding.md

 **Using Language Models in Assignments:** If you plan to incorporate language models into your assignments then please schedule a consultation with the infra team before releasing the assignments to students.
 For more details, please refer to the [documentation](https://ds-modules.github.io/curriculum-guide/technology/using-ai-llm.html).

-**Datahub Link Generator:** A Berkeley specific fork of nbgitpuller browser extension called [“Datahub Link Generator”](https://chromewebstore.google.com/detail/datahub-link-generator/ijbgangngghdanhcnaliiobbiffocahf?hl=en) has been developed with few additional features.
+**DataHub Link Generator:** A Berkeley specific fork of nbgitpuller browser extension called [“DataHub Link Generator”](https://chromewebstore.google.com/detail/datahub-link-generator/ijbgangngghdanhcnaliiobbiffocahf?hl=en) has been developed with few additional features.
 Please uninstall the old extension and reinstall the [latest version](https://chromewebstore.google.com/detail/datahub-link-generator/ijbgangngghdanhcnaliiobbiffocahf?hl=en) in Chrome so that you can get the recent updates and support.
 We encourage you to review this [documentation](https://ds-modules.github.io/curriculum-guide/workflow/distributing-notebooks.html#datahub-link-generator-chrome-extension) which provides detailed steps to generate assignment links through the new extension.

 **Backup Students' Data:** We recommend that you inform students to back up their data (notebooks and datasets) on their local devices before the end of the semester.
 We have prepared [download instructions](https://ds-modules.github.io/curriculum-guide/workflow/download-archive.html) on how students can retrieve all of their archived files.
 We receive a lot of student requests to retrieve their files after the completion of the semester.
 Any upfront communication from your end about backing up their files will hopefully ease the workload for us.